-Choosing a good provider - CLOtC Quality Badge and School Travel Forum
+Choosing a good provider - LOtC Quality Badge and School Travel Forum

-The CLOtC Quality Badge encourages providers to have their safety and quality standards verified by independent, inspection regimes.
+The LOtC Quality Badge encourages providers to have their safety and quality standards verified by independent inspection regimes.
 The Quality Badge provides a quick and easy means for party leaders to ascertain that a provider has been inspected and accredited to a level that meets all the usual assurance requirements of a well-informed and competent party leader.
-Where the provider holds a LOtC Quality Badge, the OEAP considers no further assurances are necessary.
+Where the provider holds a LOtC Quality Badge, the OEAP considers no further assurances necessary.

 The School Travel Forum (STF) is a not-for-profit organisation dedicated to promoting good practice in school travel.
-In late 2008 the STF were appointed by the Learning Outside the Council (LOtC) Interim Council (an independent charity set up by the UK government in 2008) to act as the Awarding Body for the Study & Sports Tours Sector of the LOtC Quality Badge and our standards adopted as the benchmark for all companies operating in that sector.
+In late 2008 the STF were appointed by the Council for Learning Outside the Classroom (CLOtC) as the Awarding Body for the Study & Sports Tours Sector of the LOtC Quality Badge and our standards adopted as the benchmark for all companies operating in that sector.

-Membership includes the greater majority of specialist study, sports and ski tour operators in the UK selling into the UK schools market and they carry over 16,255 school groups annually.
+Membership includes the majority of specialist study, sports and ski tour operators in the UK selling into the UK schools market and they carry over 16,255 school groups annually.

-Further Advice and Training
+Further advice and training

-- Your employer will have its own policy and guidance for supporting visits which you should request this if you do not have a copy.
+Your employer will have its own policy and guidance for supporting visits which you should request this if you do not have a copy.
 Many Authorities have an advice and approval process that their schools are required to follow.
-Key to this is the supporting role of the Educational Visit Coordinator (EVC) in schools. - The OEAP also provide comprehensive National Guidance for all types of educational trips: www.oeapng.info - Dept. for Education: https://www.gov.uk/government/publications/health-and-safety-advice-for-schools - Health & Safety Executive: http://www.hse.gov.uk/services/education/school-trips.htm - Scottish Executive: http://www.gov.scot/Publications/2004/12/20444/48943 - Welsh Assembly:
+Key to this is the supporting role of the Educational Visit Coordinator (EVC) in schools.

+The OEAP also provide comprehensive National Guidance for all types of educational trips: www.oeapng.info